-Figure 4-422 DHCPv6 Server Interface Settings Window
+Figure 4-43 DHCPv6 Server Interface Settings Window

 Parameter Description Interface VLAN Enter the interface VLAN ID here.
 The range is from 1 to 4094.
 Pool Name Enter the DHCPv6 server pool name here.
 This name can be up to 12 characters long.
 Rapid Commit Select to enable or disable two-message exchange here.
-By default, two- message exchange is not allowed.
+By default, two-message exchange is not allowed.
 Preference Enter the preference value here.

-Select the Allow Hint option to allow hints.
-Interface Name Enter the interface name here.
+Parameter Description Interface Name Enter the interface name here.